 The main distinction for keypads is if they have a proximity sensor or not.
 A proximity sensor allows for entry using a magnetic card.
 Without one, an employee will need to enter an access code.
 Keypads with a proximity sensor can still have an increased security mode that requires a simple code to be entered even with the magnetic card verification.

 Other considerations when buying a keypad are:

 User codes can usually be programmed to be between 4-8 digits.
-A shorter one is obviously riskier, while a longer one will be harder for user to remember.
+A shorter one is obviously riskier, while a longer one will be harder for a user to remember.

 Some keypads allow for temporary visitor codes in addition to employee codes.

-- Weatherproof: Like Door Phones, if the keypad is going to be used in an outdoor environment, rather than in a corridor inside a building, you would want it to have weatherproof construction.
+- Weatherproof: Like door phones, if the keypad is going to be used in an outdoor environment, rather than in a corridor inside a building, you would want it to have weatherproof construction.

 - Illuminated keypad: This is also an important feature if the keypad is intended for outdoor or dimly lit areas.